scalar-labs/helm-charts/docs/getting-started-scalardb-analytics-postgresql.md

 ## Step 4.
 Set the versions of ScalarDB, ScalarDB Analytics with PostgreSQL, and chart

 Set the following three environment variables.
 If you want to use another version of ScalarDB and ScalarDB Analytics with PostgreSQL, please set the versions that you want to use.

+{% capture notice--info %}
+**Note**

+You must use the same minor versions (for example, v3.10) between ScalarDB and ScalarDB Analytics with PostgreSQL.
+However, the patch versions are not synchronized between them.
+We recommend using the latest patch versions of both products in the same minor version.
+{% endcapture %}

+<div class="notice--info">{{ notice--info | markdownify }}</div>

 ```console
 SCALARDB_VERSION=3.10.1